-Footage of Nato jet encounter with Russian plane
+Footage of Nato jet encounter with Russian Plane

 Rare footage from the cockpit of Nato planes has revealed extremely close encounters with Russian military aircraft over European skies.

-The daily occurrences have added to the tension between Russia and Nato.
+The daily occurrences have helped add to the tension between Russia and Nato.

 Reporting by Nafiseh Kohnavard